swiftmade/backtrack-ios-sdk/README.md

 In order to use this SDK, you will need a client access key and secret.
 The SDK can be integrated for:

-+ Login capabilities (registration, etc)
+- [x] Login capabilities (registration, etc)
-+ Multilingual capabilities
+- [ ] Multilingual capabilities
-+ Access to your application database
+- [ ] Access to your application database
-+ Checking & downloading updates
+- [x] Checking & downloading updates
-+ Caching files (photos, videos, etc)
+- [ ] Caching files (photos, videos, etc)
-+ Using pre-calculated data from Backtrack to offer point-to-point navigation
+- [ ] Using pre-calculated data from Backtrack to offer point-to-point navigation
-+ Other capabilities that your extra modules introduce

 ## Dependencies

-This SDK depends on MapBox, RestKit and other third party software.
+This SDK depends on MapBox, AFNetworking and other third-party open source software.
+For a full list of dependencies, view the Podspec file.

 ## Installation